 Plastic storage bags or plastic bags from the grocery store

-Dr. Danoff also encourages people to follow these microwaving tips:
+Dr. Danoff also encourages the following microwaving tips:

 Never reheat the plastic tray formulated for frozen dinner and lunch entrees.
 These are intended for one-time use only.